chetnachaudhari/chetnachaudhari.github.io/_posts/2016-03-07-hive-split-string-on-first-occurrence.md

 ---
-layout: post
+layout: single
-title: How to split a string on first occurrence of character in Hive.
+title: "How to split a string on first occurrence of character in Hive."
 tags: hadoop hive
 categories: Hadoop Hive
 ---
-<div class="toc"></div>

 In this article we will see how to split a string in hive on first occurrence of a character.
 Lets say, you have strings like apl_finance_reporting or org_namespace .
 Where you want to split by org (i.e string before first occurrence of '\_') or namespace (string after '\_').